thenaterhood/thenaterweb/DEVELOPING.md

           |
           + YourApp
              |
-             + main.php (with class controller extending controllerBase)
+             + main.php (with class YourApp extending controllerBase)
-             + conf.xml
+             + conf.xml (named as you wish, if you use a config file)
              + other files

 In this case, the URL to access the main (front) page would be: